Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

-Keep ahead along a broad grassy avenue, passing a row of memorial trees on your left and a grazing enclosure (Godfrey Field) on your right.
+Keep ahead along a broad grassy avenue lined with memorial trees, with a grazing enclosure (Godfrey Field) on your right.
 At the end of the avenue turn right in front of a low hedge.

 In 50m turn left through a wide gap in the hedge, to go alongside a wildflower meadow.
 Towards the end of this meadow keep ahead at a crosspaths, where the longer route joins from the left.

-Fork left inside the meadows onto a broad grassy path running around the perimeter, past a series of memorial trees and parallel to the railway embankment on your left.
-There are winding paths cutting across the centre of the meadow which you could take, but for the longest route follow the perimeter path up to the end of the meadow and then round to the right.
+Fork left inside the meadows onto a broad grassy path lined with memorial trees, parallel to the railway embankment on your left.
+There are winding paths cutting across the centre of the meadow which you could take, but for the longest route follow this perimeter path up to the end of the meadow and then round to the right.

 On the way back there is a large farm field off to your left for about 200m, but shortly after this ends veer left through a gap in the hedge and cross a ditch into a wildflower meadow.
 Fork left and follow another grassy path gently uphill and round two sides of the meadow to its far corner.